 “The changing role of Operations is directly tied to achieving business outcomes: supporting organizational agility and speed, contributing operational expertise to all dimensions of IT delivery, and managing infrastructure cost effectively in a world of infinitely elastic supply of infrastructure.” – Modernizing IT Operations in the Age of DevOps

 Operational change has also been stymied by the rapid addition of cloud providers.
-Although for many companies cloud has meant private datacenter environments, possibly built on VMware’s infrastructure, over time the addition of public cloud environments run by Amazon, Microsoft, Google has complicated matters.
-Applications have expanded across multiple clouds which are functionally and operationally siloed from each other.
+Although for many companies, the cloud has meant private datacenter environments, possibly built on VMware’s infrastructure, over time, the addition of public cloud environments run by Amazon, Microsoft, Google has complicated matters.
+Applications have expanded across multiple clouds, which are functionally and operationally siloed from each other.
 It’s the addition of these silos that creates the burgeoning issues around complexity, change, lack of visibility, and risk.

 Enter the Cloud Operating Model

-High performance organizations recognize that they can’t retain the manual IT processes and practices that they previously used in their legacy data center designs.
-Core to the Cloud Operating Model though is how a broad range of individual stakeholders experience the increased speed to market, efficiency, and scalability.
+High-performance organizations recognize that they can’t retain the manual IT processes and practices that they previously used in their legacy data center designs.
+Core to the Cloud Operating Model, is how a broad range of individual stakeholders experience the increased speed to market, efficiency, and scalability.